-Core Curriculum requirements, and RELG 110 or a 200-level RELG course Second Year:
+Core Curriculum requirements, and RELG 110.
+Second Year:

-Core Curriculum requirements, one RELG course at the 200 level and one upper-division, elective RELG course Junior Year:
+Core Curriculum requirements, one course in the religious traditions at the 200 level and one upper-level elective course in religious studies.
+Junior Year:

-Completion of Core Curriculum requirements; completing the 200-level RELG courses; three upper-division, elective RELG courses in religious studies; RELG 492 (SMP Proseminar).
+Completion of Core Curriculum requirements; completing the 200 level classes; RELG 370; two upper-level elective course in religious studies; 492 (SMP Proseminar).
 Senior Year: